 1 cup of powdered laundry detergent

-Combine the above ingredients thoroughly and pour the solution over the deck’s surface.
+Combine the above ingredients thoroughly to have your own homemade wood deck cleaner.
+Then pour the solution over the deck’s surface.
 Leave for 10 to 15 minutes and then either scrub with a deck brush or rinse with a hose.
-Always check the manufacturer’s instructions if you decide to use a power washer.
+Always check the manufacturer’s instructions if you decide to use a pressure washer.

 Heavy-Duty Mildew Remover